frogsupport/RacketParser/README.md

 # RacketParser

 A partial parser for a simple calculator language.
 This program will judge whether the given source code follows the syntactical rules of the language or not; no parse tree is created.
+Created by Kyle Schaudt for CS441.

 ## How to Use